AV306/xenon/README.md

 .

-why did i even spend more than a year of my life making this no one even cares about or notices, much less uses this stupid thing
+why did i even spend more than a year of my life making this, no one even cares about or notices, much less uses this stupid thing

+update: someone noticed yayy